Skip to content

 An Uploaded CSV file

-Coro displays a confirmation dialog indicating that the import is in progress:
+Coro displays a confirmation dialog to show that the import is in progress:

 Import in progress message